Boost Your Social Media Presence: 31-Day Author Platform Challenge

 Day 23 of 31 Day Author Platform Challenge: research conferences and events in your age and genre to be a resource for others that would be interested too.
 You can use that info anyway.

-Keep reading31 Day Author Platform Challenge Day 25: SEO
+Keep reading31 Day Author Platform Challenge Day 25: Try new SEO

 Today, Day 25 of 31 Day Author Platform Challenge, we’re going back to your website and looking into “SEO” or “search engine optimization” which is a fancy way of saying “making sure your website has the right words for search engines to notice, so it pops up early in search results.”

-Keep reading31 Day Author Platform Challenge Day 26: Baby Pix
+Keep reading31 Day Author Platform Challenge Day 26: What a baby!

 What age range are you writing for?
 Pull up some old file,s or photo albums (remember them?) and find some old baby pix of yourself at that age.